overnode-org/overnode/docs/docs/06-custom-networking.md

 ## Configuring network isolation for a container

-Be default all containers can send / receive IP traffic within a cluster in the `10.32.0.0/12` subnet.
+By default, all containers can send / receive IP traffic within a cluster in the `10.32.0.0/12` subnet.
 It is possible to reduce a subnet for a container using [WEAVE_CIDR](https://www.weave.works/docs/net/latest/tasks/ipam/manual-ip-address/#manually-specifying-an-ip-address-when-using-the-weave-net-docker-proxy) environment variable with network mask higher than `12`.
 For example, `24` below:

 ```yml